0

 Instructions

 To brown the butter, place butter in a medium saucepan over medium heat.
 Stir occasionally until butter has melted.
 Continue stirring often as butter begins to foam and crackle.
 Do not leave the butter unattended at this stage.
 Stir the butter as it sizzles and after about 4-5 minutes, bits of golden brown butter solids will fall to the bottom of the pan.
 The crackling sound will stop and the butter will be aromatic and amber in color.
 Carefully pour the butter into a heat safe bowl and let it sit at room temperature for 10 minutes.
 Transfer the bowl to the refrigerator to chill until the butter becomes more solid, about 20 minutes.
-The butter should be soft, not liquid, but not too cold.
+The butter should be soft, not liquid, but not too solid.

 While the butter chills, crush the graham crackers using a food processor until they resemble fine crumbs.
 Alternatively, you can place the graham crackers in a large plastic bag and use a rolling pin to crush them.